wp-plugins/apocalypse-meow/readme.txt

 3. Browser (this is self-reported, so take it with a grain of salt)
 4. Status (e.g. success or failure)

-= The kitten is stupid.
+= The kitten graphic is stupid and unprofessional.
 Can I change the Apocalypse page? =

-A customizable Apocalypse screen is planned for a future release.
-In the meantime, feel free to edit the plugin manually.
+Yes, you can change both the page title and content via the Settings > Apocalypse Meow page.

+= What do the different log-in statuses mean on the Log-in History page? =

+* Success: the log-in was successful;
+* Failure: the log-in was a big, fat failure;
+* Apocalypse: the Apocalypse page was displayed instead of the log-in form;

 == Screenshots ==